SzQ1/SzQmod/README.md

 these toys:

 ![alt text](https://media.discordapp.net/attachments/696798032875749516/860265839382757426/SzQ_sorted_normal.png)
-not these at the end, it's just spare junk sprites
+<-not these, these are just spare junk sprites
 - SzQ - June 2021